The holidays can be a hectic time. Prepare early to keep the coal out of the stockings for your search and Shopping campaigns.

 Keep your product price and availability fresh

-Shoppers will bounce from your store if they don’t see the price and availability they expect.
+Shoppers will bounce from your shop if they can’t see the price and availability that they expect.

-Optimize your product data and maximize the relevance of your ads
+Optimise your product data and maximise the relevance of your ads

 Show the most compelling and relevant information to match what your shoppers are looking for.

 - Shopping tip: Check the Opportunities tab in Merchant Center for product data and campaign improvements to deliver more clicks to your account.
 Sway shoppers with the best-performing product titles and rich images in your Shopping ads.
-Differentiate your Shopping ads using Merchant Promotions, Product Ratings, Customer Reviews, and Local Inventory Ads.
-See more tips to optimize your product data.
+Differentiate your Shopping ads using Merchant Promotions, product ratings, customer reviews and Local inventory ads.
+See more tips to optimise your product data.

 - Search tip: Pause ad copy testing and pick winners.
-Set your ad rotation settings to optimize for clicks or conversions.
-Make sure to align ad copy with your promotional calendar, launching ads with the right offers and deadlines in a timely manner.
+Set your ad rotation settings to optimie for clicks or conversions.
+Make sure that you align ad copy with your promotional calendar, launching ads with the right offers and deadlines in a timely manner.

 IKEA is a go-to destination for many shoppers looking for well-designed, functional home furnishings at accessible prices.
-To improve visibility and increase their return-on-ad-spend, the company focused on optimizing their product data and implementing Smart Bidding.
+To improve visibility and increase their return-on-ad-spend, the company focused on optimising their product data and implementing Smart Bidding.
 As a result, IKEA doubled their sales.
-"They got good results once they prioritized product data quality, which is a very daunting task," said Kasia, Head of Search UK, at iProspect.
+'They got good results once they prioritised product data quality, which is a very daunting task', said Kasia, Head of Search UK at iProspect.

-Why: It’s increasingly important to be visible on and optimized for mobile devices.
+Why: It’s increasingly important to be visible on and optimised for mobile devices.

-Get your mobile site to load in less time and create a positive mobile shopping experience by using autofill forms, avoiding interstitials and placing the product’s price and “Add to cart” button above the fold.
+Get your mobile site to load in less time and create a positive mobile shopping experience by using autofill forms, avoiding interstitials and placing the product’s price and 'Add to basket' button above the fold.

-- Shopping tip: Include your mobile landing page URLs in the mobile_link feed attribute if your site does not have a responsive design.
-Read more about optimizing your Shopping campaigns for mobile.
+- Shopping tip: Include your mobile landing page URLs in the mobile_link feed attribute if your site doesn't have a responsive design.
+Read more about optimising your Shopping campaigns for mobile.

 Leverage automation and machine learning

 Enable and test Smart Shopping campaigns to automatically adjust bids, products and audiences in real time based on the likelihood of a search query to convert and drive more conversion value.
-As an added benefit, your products will reach shoppers across Google’s sites and networks, including the Google Search Network, the Google Display Network, YouTube, and Gmail.
-If you can’t implement Smart Shopping campaigns, try automating your bid management to optimize for your return-on-ad-spend (ROAS) using the Target ROAS Smart Bidding strategy.
+As an added benefit, your products will reach shoppers across Google’s sites and networks, including the Google Search Network, the Google Display Network, YouTube and Gmail.
+If you can’t implement Smart Shopping campaigns, try automating your bid management to optimise for your return on ad spend (ROAS) using the target ROAS Smart Bidding strategy.

 Elite SEM is an award-winning digital marketing agency founded on search and focused on holistic performance-driven digital marketing.
 Due to strong performance, almost 75% of their clients on automated bidding are now using Target ROAS Smart Bidding.
 "Our results have been great!
 In addition to driving great performance, Smart Bidding has let our team focus more of their time on strategy, testing initiatives and campaign segmentation versus time spent on manual bidding." – Courtney O’Donnell, Director.